elastx/elx-docs/content/en/docs/mail-relay/announcement.md

 We now offer DKIM signing on emails sent through our mail relay.

+**What's new?**<br />
+Previously the only option for DKIM signed messages sent through our mail relay was to sign the emails before sending them to us.
+This is still a viable option in case you want to control the key used for signing.
+As an alternative to the above, you can now contact us to request that Elastx mail relay handles DKIM signing for you.

 **Background**<br />
 DKIM adds a digital signature to an outgoing message.
 Receiving mail servers can, using this digital signature, verify that a message did originate from a trusted source for the sender domain.